-The trustees present their report which forms part of the audited financial statements of the Trust for the 18 months ended 31 December 2014.
+The trustees present their report which forms part of the audited financial statements of the Trust for the year ending 31 December 2015.

 Incorporation

 The Trust was registered on 12 July 2013 as a non-profit organisation to strengthen partnerships among business, civil society, government and labour in South Africa to achieve the education goals of the country's National Development Plan.
 It strives both to support and influence the agenda for the reform of basic education.